GianvitoBono/ad3/readme.md

 ---

-AD2 is an extension of the original AD package and a Javascript implementation of common Active Directory tasks, built to be simple as possible.
+AD3 is an extension of the AD2 package that is an extension of the original AD package and a Javascript implementation of common Active Directory tasks, built to be simple as possible.

 Really simple.